mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 To start, let us consider abstraction using this study's theoretical framework of activity theory.
 The research process and the evolving design involve a process of _rising to the concrete_, an analytical process involving identifying from concrete data an abstraction of interest and utility and leveraging the power of this concept to generate distinct concrete instantiations of it.

-For Sannino' [-@sannino_activity_2011] distinction between empirical abstraction, described as "observation and categorization", and theoretical abstraction, characterised as "practical transformation, change, and experimentation".
-The utility of such theoretical abstraction lies in its ability to generate "concrete manifestations and developmental forms of the reality under scrutiny", hence the use of the term _germ cell_ [@sannino_activity_2011, p.590].
+MAKE MORE SIMPLE - MOVE SOME TO END OF CHAPTER 5 - GERM CELL For Sannino' [-@sannino_activity_2011] distinction between empirical abstraction, described as "observation and categorization", and theoretical abstraction, characterised as "practical transformation, change, and experimentation".
+The utility of such theoretical abstraction lies in its ability to generate "concrete manifestations and developmental forms" of the , hence the use of the term _germ cell_ [@sannino_activity_2011, p.590].
 An empirical categorisation of   occurred in early stages of the research where features to be added to the game were classified as varied forms of gameplay features (see Chapter.5 and Appendix.x).
 The theoretical abstraction that emerged from the process of facilitation the implementation and observing the varied use of these gameplay features as socio-cultural concepts was a guiding conception is the pedagogical utility of conceiving of such game features as gameplay design patterns.

-Most specifically relevant to this section, is a structural feature (from research on design patterns), of the utility of a strongly coupled link between observable game features, a description of the design structure and resources to facilitate implementation in the target code environment.

 This concept becomes the root of the varied approaches and forms of support outlined in Chapter 5 and in the resulting uses of GDPs in Chapter 6.

 IS THIS NOT ELSE WHERE FIRST?
 Chapter 5 for example?
 YES - RETURN TO CHAPTER 5 TO OUTLINE THIS MORE CLEARLY.
 CHECK THE TRAJECTORY OF THIS CONCEPT IN THESIS.

 Chapter 2 exposed a gap in the research in this area in terms of specific implementations designed to improve programming skills.
 MOVE THIS OR SET OUT PATHWAY?

-To address this gap, the following section makes a parallel between the utility of germ cell concepts and so-called strong concepts or intermediate knowledge in design theory [@hook_strong_2012; @barendregt_intermediate-level_2018].

 #### 1.a.ii. intermediate construct

-MOVE MUCH OF THIS TO CHAPTER 2.
-FOCUS ON THE GAP

-Design patterns in computing contexts are presented as a middle ground between abstract theories (e.g. computational thinking) and more concrete techniques.
-"Formulations that are too abstract will be impractical in real design use; those that are too specific will be difficult to re-use in new scenarios." [@dearden_pattern_2006, p.
-20].
-Höök and Löwgren [@hook_strong_2012] illustrate this _midway_ concepts as heuristics or design patterns between concrete instances of products and more general theories e.g. constructivism [@stolterman_concept-driven_2010].

 The work of Eriksson et al. [-@eriksson_using_2019, p.15], drawing on a framing design patterns as "intermediate-level concepts" between the detail of concrete implementation and more general theories [@hook_strong_2012], use gameplay design patterns with young people and used a curated collection of GDPs as a base for the young people make design suggestions to alter a game, In this study they do not modify computer code.
 As such, there is still much work to be undertaken addressing the utility of GDPs to support novice programmers.
-In addition,

-As explored in Chapter 2, the work of Eriksson et al. [-@eriksson_using_2019, p.15], drawing on a framing design patterns as "intermediate-level concepts" between the detail of concrete implementation and more general theories [@hook_strong_2012], use gameplay design patterns with young people and used a curated collection of GDPs as a base for young people to input ideas for game redesign.
-This research strand originates in the field of human-computer interaction [@eriksson_using_2019; @hook_strong_2012; @barendregt_intermediate-level_2018]; however, in most of these studies, the nature of the general theories is not clearly articulated.
 Therefore, before exploring this aspect in relation to data on use of GDPs, of value to articulate this in the context of computing education by revisiting LR material.

 <!-- Some instances based on this kernel concept were created by myself in response to user requests in varied forms of support documentation outlined in Chapter 5 ( e.g. quick start card -->